- What is Counseling@Northwestern?

 Do I need to secure my own field placement?

-No. Our dedicated clinical placement team will work with you to locate an appropriate placement site near your own community.
+No. Our dedicated clinical placement team will work with you to locate an appropriate, Northwestern-approved placement site.

 How much time should I expect to spend at my placement site?

-In the Practicum year, students can expect to spend 9-10 hours per week at their clinical placement site.
+In the Practicum year, students can expect to spend four to seven hours per week at their clinical placement site.
 They will complete at least 50 hours of face-to-face counseling and receive close to 100 hours of group and individual supervision.

-In the Internship year, students can expect to spend 18–20 hours per week at their clinical field placement site.
+In the Internship year, students can expect to spend 10 to 20 hours per week at their clinical field placement site.
 They will complete at least 240 hours of face-to-face counseling and receive 85 hours of clinical supervision.

 If I do not have a car, how does this impact my field placement selection?